 The first Rare Plant Register for Monmouthshire was published in 2007 by Trevor Evans.

-*NEW* You can now download a pdf of the 2017 Rare Plant Register, which includes records up to July 2017.
+*NEW* You can now download a pdf of the updated 2019 Rare Plant Register, which includes records for 2018.
 Please send any additions, updates and corrections to the county recorders (above) and they will be included in the next edition.